Coolshanlan/HighlightTranslator/README.md

 - **Copy**
 ### :key: Text to Speech
 It can speak the input sentences or the translated results
-### :pushpin: Automatically hide window
+### :pushpin: Automatically Appear Window
-The window will be automatically hidden after a few seconds if you don't use it.
+The window will be automatically appear when you copy/highlight/screenshot some content and then automatically be hidden after a few seconds if you don't use it.
-If you don't want the window to automatically disappear, you can stop it by moving your mouse on the window to stop or just clicking the checkbox on the top
+If you don't want the window to automatically disappear, you can stop it by moving your mouse on the window or just clicking the checkbox on the top

 <img src="https://github.com/Coolshanlan/Highlight-Translator/blob/master/image/demo_automaticlly_hide.gif" width="700">